|

 expressed data patterns.
 Such analysis may prove useful for

-the development of a relational classification system similar
+the development of a periodic system of cells

-to the periodic system of elements.
-In such a system different
+system in analogy to the periodic system of elements.

 cell types and their activity states could be compared in a